aduh95/schwifty-markdown/README.md

 you might have trouble with the cache of your navigator.
 Most browser won't ask schwifty to re-generate the SVG unless the target file has changed.

-**N.B.:** Some browser have trouble exporting vector images with shadow, you might want to disable them by adding `skinparam shadowing false` in your diagrams.
+**N.B.:** Some browser have trouble exporting vector images with shadow, which is why Schwifty disables them by default.
+If you use the `--plantuml-config` argument to have a custom config file for PlantUML, you might want to add the line `skinparam shadowing false`.